 Tournaments vs. Cash Games: Which Online Poker Format is Right for You?

-In the dynamic world of poker, players always find themselves in a fix to choose between the fluid cash game and the structured tournaments.
-It is not that one game format is better than the other; it’s just that both formats offer different challenges.
+In the dynamic world of poker, players always find themselves torn between the fluid cash game and the structured tournament.
+It is not that one format is better than the other.
+Both offer different challenges, different rhythms, and different demands on your bankroll and your brain.

 Tournaments vs. Cash games: which online poker format is right for you?